Prosecutors say Epstein tried to tamper with witnesses after Herald published series

 Epstein, 66, arrested by New York federal prosecutors last Saturday, faces a new indictment charging him with sex trafficking and conspiracy involving underage girls he allegedly sexually abused in 2002 and 2004 at his waterfront estate in Palm Beach.

-The multimillionaire managed to obtain a non-prosecution agreement from U.S. attorneys in Florida in 2008.
+The multimillionaire managed to obtain a non-prosecution agreement from federal prosecutors, which was filed in court in Florida in 2008.
 That agreement gave him and a number of others involved in his alleged sex trafficking operation immunity from federal prosecution.
 New York U.S. Attorney Geoffrey Berman resurrected the case, bringing in activities that occurred at Epstein’s townhouse in Manhattan, following publication of the Herald’s series, Perversion of Justice.

 One of the most disturbing aspects of Epstein’s behavior, Berman said, is his ongoing effort to try to intimidate and influence people who have information about his crimes.